-On March 26, the 84-year-old comic, civil rights activist, author and holistic health advocate performed before a nearly full house at the Improv in West Palm Beach.
+On March 26, 2017, the 84-year-old comic, civil rights activist, author and holistic health advocate performed for one of the last times before his death, at a nearly full house at the Improv in West Palm Beach.
 It was kind of like going to see Bob Dylan, or back in the day, Lenny Bruce.
 You go to pay your respects, hope they do their best, but prepare for something less, which is what happened at the Improv.

 Not that the audience was disappointed.
 We got to see vintage Gregory.
 Feisty, contrary, racial, cosmological and conspiratorial.
 Lots of MFs, b- and n-words.
 (His nephew, rising comedian Mark Gregory, who served as Gregory’s warmup act, chose to go with the anachronistic “Negro” instead.)